jeastman/docker-zcs-dev-machine/README.md

     https://zcs-dev.test:8443

 Take a look at the `docker-compose.yml` file to see all of the port mappings.
+If you see the login screen then you are all set.
+In case you want to actually log in to play with the UI, then you will need to set up a domain and at least one account (run zmprov commands after logging into the docker instance).

 If you need help seeing up a development environment, please take a look at [Setting up Eclipse and ItelliJ Community Edition](https://github.com/Zimbra/zm-mailbox/wiki/Setting-up-Eclipse-and-IntelliJ-IDEA-Community-Edition)